 - Change the specifications of an ApsaraDB RDS for MariaDB instance

-Why does an entry-level instance outperform an enterprise-level instance?
-An entry-level instance belongs to the shared or general-purpose instance family, whereas an enterprise-level instance belongs to the dedicated instance family.
+Why does an entry-level RDS instance outperform an enterprise-level instance?
+The entry-level RDS instance belongs to the shared or general-purpose instance family, whereas the enterprise-level RDS instance belongs to the dedicated instance family.

-Therefore, an entry-level instance supports a larger maximum number of connections and delivers higher IOPS than an enterprise-level instance when the same CPU and memory specifications are used.
-However, an enterprise-level instance is more stable because it exclusively occupies the CPU and memory resources allocated to it.
-For more information, see Overview.
+Therefore, the entry-level RDS instance supports a larger maximum number of connections and delivers higher IOPS than the enterprise-level RDS instance even when they have the same CPU and memory specifications.
+However, the enterprise-level RDS instance is more stable because it exclusively occupies CPU and memory resources.
+For more information, see Instance families.